strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.7.3 =
+* Added "Show Billing Address Fields" option for the Stripe payment gateway.
+Set to 'No' to hide billing address fields.
+Replaces the functionality of the "Stripe Lite" plugin.
 * Fixed notice in getfile.php
 * Fixed sales report to not show $ when hovering over bars for "sales" vs. "revenue".
 * Fixed notices and expiration dates in login report.